Cazden/interactive_form/README.md

  - Allows form users to register with required and optional fields
  - Dynamically changes form input fields based on user selection
  - Performs real-time validation on all input fields
- - Provides custom user error-messaging related to the associated validation
+ - Provides conditional user error-messaging related to the associated validation

 **Code Example**